Tsang Chiu Tat

-Tsang Chiu Tat (曾昭達; born 13 February 1989) is a Hong Kong professional football coach and former professional footballer.
+Tsang Chiu Tat (曾昭達; born 13 February 1989) is a Hong Kong professional football coach and former professional footballer who played as a defender.

 Club career

 After 8 years of professional football career, Tsang retired after the end of the 2015–16 season, last played for Yuen Long.

 Managerial career

 Yuen Long

 In July 2016, Tsang was appointed as the head coach of Yuen Long at the age of only 27.
 In January 2018, he led the club to win the first-ever Senior Shield title in 50 years.

 Lee Man

 In July 2018, Tsang was appointed as the assistant coach of Lee Man, partnering with Chan Hiu Ming.

 On 5 February 2023, Tsang was appointed as the interim head coach of the club after the sacking of Chan.

 On 27 April 2023, Tsang was appointed as the head coach of the club.
 In the following season, he led the club to an undefeated record in the Premier League, helping Lee Man to their first league title.

 On 3 October 2024, owing to a poor start to the season, Tsang was sacked by the club.